 2. One course in statistics.
 Students are encouraged to take STAT 22000, “Statistical Methods and Applications,” which is offered every quarter.
 Alternatively, they may take DIGS 20002, “Data Analysis for the Humanities I,” which is offered annually in the Autumn Quarter.
 DIGS 20002 has as a prerequisite DIGS 20001 or an equivalent introduction to computer programming.
 A course in statistics is a prerequisite for DIGS 20004 and 20006 and must be taken before the student’s fourth year (or before taking DIGS 20004 and 20006).
 Note that STAT 20000, “Elementary Statistics,” does not fulfill this requirement.

-3. One course in data analysis using the R programming environment: DIGS 20004 Data Analysis for Linguistic, Cultural, and Historical Research.
-This course is offered in the Winter and has as prerequisites DIGS 20001 and DIGS 20002 or equivalent courses in computer programming and statistics.
+3. One course in data analysis using the R programming environment: DIGS 20004, “Data Analysis for the Humanities II,” which is offered annually in the Winter Quarter.
+This course has as prerequisites DIGS 20001 and DIGS 20002 or equivalent courses in computer programming and statistics.